prideout/heman/README.md

 [![Build Status](https://travis-ci.org/prideout/heman.svg?branch=master)](https://travis-ci.org/prideout/heman)

-This is a tiny MIT-licensed C99 library of image utilities for dealing with **he**ight**ma**ps, distance fields, normal maps, and the like.
+This is a tiny MIT-licensed C99 library of image utilities for dealing with **he**ight**ma**ps, **n**ormal maps, distance fields, and the like.
 It has nothing to do with the Masters of the Universe.
 It has a very low-level API, where an "image" is an array of 32-bit floats.

 **heman** can do stuff like this:
+- Generate a normal map from a height map.
 - Generate a signed distance field (SDF) from a monochrome image.
     * Also known as a Euclidean Distance Transform (EDT)
     * Uses Felzenszwalb's [super fast algorithm](http://cs.brown.edu/~pff/dt/index.html).